 Store Bought Just Doesn’t Cut It

 I had no idea I would like butternut squash soup.
 I’m not a big fan of squash in general.
-Maybe it’s the texture, often becoming waterlogged when boiled, or stringy and mushy at the same time when baked…blegh.
+Maybe it’s the texture, often becoming waterlogged when boiled, or stringy and mushy at the same time when baked too long…blegh.
 Or it could be that the flavor never really impressed me.

 So you can imagine my shock when I had some sweet flavorful butternut squash soup at a high end restaurant in New York.
 So this is what butternut squash soup was supposed to taste like!
 Every store bought (and dare I admit it, homemade) version I’d had left my taste buds thoroughly unimpressed.
 But this was heavenly!
 This I knew I had to reproduce, but in my own vegan version.

 The Easiest Recipe & Simplest Ingredients